titofra/Ensmasteel-2023-2024-Code/Local/Sequence_Tester/README.md

 ## Compilation

 You can use any C++ compiler to compile this code.
 Note that it depends on SFML library (install it from [https://www.sfml-dev.org/download.php](https://www.sfml-dev.org/download.php)), so make sure you specify `-lsfml-graphics -lsfml-window -lsfml-system` flags.
-Example using g++: `g++ -Wall -Wextra -Werror -O3 -Wfloat-equal -Wundef -Wcast-align -Wwrite-strings -Wunreachable-code -Wconversion -Wno-error=maybe-uninitialized -Iinclude/ src/* -lsfml-graphics -lsfml-window -lsfml-system`.
+Example using g++: `g++ -Wall -Wextra -Werror -O3 -Wundef -Wcast-align -Wwrite-strings -Wunreachable-code -Wconversion -Wno-error=maybe-uninitialized -Iinclude/ src/* -lsfml-graphics -lsfml-window -lsfml-system`.